svikramjeet/heroku-laravel6-circleci/readme.md

 ## About this repo

-This repository used CircleCI as continous integration adn heploy laravel6 application on heroku.
+This repository used CircleCI as continous integration adn heploy laravel6 application on heroku